I saw a tweet recently that summed up how I feel about street photography, creative projects, and the world in general right now.

 I suppose that’s half the problem.
 The people who do only criticise don’t possess the empathy that comes with creating something themselves.

 … start promoting what you love

-It’s not binary though.
-It’s not a case of either create or criticise though.
+It’s not a case of only create or criticise though.
 There is a third option.

 If you really don’t want to try anything yourself, why still waste your energy on criticism when you could be praising something you like instead?

 If I see some street photography or anything else someone has created and I don’t particularly like it, I just move on.